Privacy Notice - General Data Protection Regulation - Data Protection Act

 The EU General Data Protection Regulation (GDPR)

-With effect from the 25th May 2018 the General Data Protection Regulation (GDPR) became applicable and the existing Data Protection Act (DPA) was updated by a new Act.
+On the 25th May 2018 the General Data Protection Regulation (GDPR) became applicable and the Data Protection Act (DPA) was updated by a new Act.

 Holy Trinity Church of England Secondary School complies with the GDPR and is registered as a ‘Data Controller’ with the Information Commissioner’s Office (Reg.
 No. Z7244027).

-The Data Protection Officer (DPO) for the school is the Business Manager, Mr I Mitchell.
+The Data Protection Officer (DPO) for the school is provided by Bulletproof Cyber Ltd.

 We ensure that your personal data is processed fairly and lawfully, is accurate, is kept secure and is retained for no longer than is necessary.